adriankubinyete/vencord-solsautojoiner/README.md

 - **Join upon detection**
   AutoJoin allows immediate entry to valid server links.
 It is recommended to **disable AutoJoin after each join** to prevent accidental joins to new servers while already in-game.
   - This can be automated using the `disableAutoJoinAfterEachServerJoin` setting.
-  - Re-enabling AutoJoin is as simple as Shift + Right-Clicking the cog button.
+  - Re-enabling AutoJoin is as simple as Shift + Clicking the cog button.

 - **Fast server entry**
   The plugin uses `roblox://` commands for joining, allowing faster server entry compared to opening the link in a web browser.